 3.1 Database overview

 Fifteen articles (Supplementary material 3) fit our criteria, producing 123 response ratios for weed biomass and 119 response ratios for weed density.
-The studies represent a range of site characteristics and managements representative of maize-soybean production systems of the Corn Belt (Fig 1; Table 1).
+The studies represent a range of site characteristics and management representative of maize-soybean production systems of the Corn Belt (Fig 1; Table 1).
 Although the subsequent cash crop’s planting density can affect a CC’s weed suppression effectiveness (Ryan et al. 2011), we were unable to assess that aspect of the cropping systems due to a paucity of reported cash crop planting densities in the papers.